Diagrammatic bosonization, aspects of criticality, and the Hohenberg-Mermin-Wagner theorem in parquet approaches: Acknowledgment

 \section{Acknowledgment}

-The author thanks K.~Fraboulet, M.~Gievers, A.~Katanin, A.~Kauch, L.~Philoxene, and J.~Profe for comments and feedback on the manuscript, and L.~Del Re, F.~Domizio, H.~Eßl, I.~Eremin, F.~Green, S.~Heinzelmann, M.~Krämer, E.~Moghadas, F.~Krien, M.~Patricolo, G.~Rohringer, A.~Toschi, and D.~Vilardi for useful discussions.
+The author thanks K.~Fraboulet, M.~Gievers, A.~Katanin, A.~Kauch, M.~Krämer, M.~Patricolo, L.~Philoxene, and J.~Profe for comments and feedback on the manuscript, and L.~Del Re, F.~Domizio, H.~Eßl, I.~Eremin, F.~Green, S.~Heinzelmann, F.~Krien, E.~Moghadas, N.~Ritz, G.~Rohringer, A.~Toschi, and D.~Vilardi for useful discussions.
 I thank S.~Andergassen and M.~Scherer for their supervision and collaboration on other projects and for providing me with the environment to conduct this research.

+We thank the anonymous referee for helpful comments that improved this work and for a careful reading of the manuscript.